Tim-Craig/zm-applet/README.md

         * Moved multi-treading work to multi-process
         * Streaming no longer lags behind
     * Moved from old XML skin to Zoneminder API for fetching monitor and group information
-* Version 1.1.1 (03/24/2018)
+* Version 1.1.1 (4/14/2018)
     * Fixed bug were you couldn't change monitors when currently on a non-working monitor
+    * Message views will find best fitting font size